-The Department of Genetics provides a supportive and unique environment for students to understand the full spectrum of molecular, evolutionary, and population genetics.
-Our major prepares students for careers in biomedical fields, as well as teaching, academic research, and the pharmaceutical and biotechnology industry.
-And, our students are competitive for admission to the top medical and professional schools and graduate programs in the country.
+The Department of Genetics provides a supportive and unique environment for students to understand the full spectrum of genetics.
+Our major prepares students for a variety of careers, particularly in industrial and academic research.
+And, our students are highly competitive for admission to the top medical schools and graduate programs in the country.

-Genetics is a discipline of biology, is the science of genes, heredity, and variation in living organisms.
+Genetics, a cutting-edge discipline, is the science of genes, heredity, and variation in living organisms.
 Genetics is the process of trait inheritance from parents to offspring, including the molecular structure and function of genes, gene behavior in the context of a cell or organism, gene distribution, and variation and change in populations.
-Given that genes are universal to living organisms, genetics can be applied to the study of all living systems; including bacteria, plants, animals, and humans.
+Given that genes are universal to living organisms, genetics can be applied to the study of all living systems, including bacteria, fungi, plants, and animals.